Do You Love to Sing?

 The club holds occasional gatherings throughout the year, including an Associates Night, usually in the spring, and an annual picnic during the summer.
 Members, family, friends, associates, and prospective members are welcome.
 After each concert there is a reception at which refreshments are served; there is also a raffle drawing.

-He performs as a freelance musician and teaches piano privately at the Lawrence Eisman Center for Preparatory Studies in Music at Queens College (where he studied for 12 years with Dr. Donald Pirone prior to college) and at the St. Andrew Avellino School in Flushing.
+Mr. Liccardo, who maintains a private studio, currently performs as a freelance musician and teaches piano privately at both the Lawrence Eisman Center for Preparatory Studies in Music at Queens College (where he studied for 12 years with Dr. Donald Pirone prior to college) and the St. Andrew Avellino School in Flushing.